The Snow at the Palisade

 The raid on Deerfield did not emerge from the winter woods by chance.

-It was organized in Canada by Jean-Baptiste Hertel de Rouville, a colonial officer in the service of New France.
+It was organized in Canada by Jean-Baptiste Hertel de Rouville, a Canadian officer from a family long accustomed to frontier war.

 Rouville had been born in 1668 in the Quebec town of Trois-Rivières, into a military family that had spent decades fighting along the northern frontier.

-That winter, he assembled a raiding party of roughly 250 men — French soldiers, Canadian militia, and Native allies including Abenaki, Huron, Mohawk, and even some Pocomtuc whose people had once lived in the Deerfield valley.
+That winter, he assembled a raiding party of roughly 250 men — about 50 French soldiers and Canadian militia, accompanied by some 200 Native allies including Abenaki, Huron, Mohawk, and even some Pocomtuc whose people had once lived in the Deerfield valley.

 They waited for darkness.